-Within the "Academics" tab, select "Add/Drop Requests" Indicate the appropriate academic year, and select "New Request" Request Action: "Add" Course title: PHDCLK Select the appropriate institution, dates, and preceptor from the drop down menus.
-Note: All clinical electives completed in graduate school, regardless of format, must
+Within the "Academics" tab, select "Add/Drop Requests"

+Indicate the appropriate academic year, and select "New Request"

+Request Action: "Add" Course title: PHDCLK

+Select the appropriate institution, dates, and preceptor from the drop down menus.
 Note: All clinical electives completed in graduate school, regardless of format, must be approved by the student's Advisory Dean.
 Deviations from the policy stated above require advanced approval by both the student's advisory dean and graduate advisor.